Best Folding eBike with Torque Sensor: What to Look For

 When picking a folding ebike, you're always balancing three key areas: Portability, Performance, and Price.
 We call this the Buyer's Triangle.
 The truth is that you can usually get two of these three things right, but rarely all three.
 A bike that is very light (portable) and powerful (performance) will not be cheap.
 A cheap (price) and powerful (performance) bike will likely be very heavy (not portable).
 Understanding this helps you find your personal sweet spot instead of looking for a perfect bike that doesn't exist.

 If you mainly need a bike you can easily carry up stairs, onto a train, or store in a small apartment, portability is your focus.
 These are the daily carriers.
+A lightweight folding ebike with smart motor response makes those daily lifts and turns feel easier, without compromising performance.

 What to look for: Weight is your top concern.
 Look for bikes under 20 kg (44 lbs).
 Anything under 18 kg (40 lbs) is great.
 To get this light, companies use lighter materials like carbon fiber or magnesium, smaller batteries, and more compact motors.